 - Power BI

-Many people aren’t aware of the newer capabilities Office has because they haven’t been advertised very well.
+Many people aren’t aware of the newer capabilities because they haven’t been advertised very well.
 They might also be remembering 15 years ago (before the cloud was a thing) when on-prem systems like SharePoint didn’t iterate fast enough.

 What Are Some Catches?